-- 18. Galveston County is governed by a County Commissioners Court comprised of four commissioners representing precincts and one County Judge elected countywide.
-As of 2021, the five members of the Court are: Defendant County Judge Henry, the presiding officer; Precinct 1 Commissioner Darrell Apffel; Precinct 2 Commissioner Joe Giusti; Precinct 3 Commissioner Stephen Holmes; and Precinct 4 Commissioner Ken Clark. - 19.
+- 23. Galveston County is governed by a County Commissioners Court comprised of four commissioners representing precincts and one County Judge elected countywide.
+As of 2021, the five members of the Court are: Defendant County Judge Henry, the presiding officer; Precinct 1 Commissioner Darrell Apffel; Precinct 2 Commissioner Joe Giusti; Precinct 3 Commissioner Stephen Holmes; and Precinct 4 Commissioner Robin Armstrong, who was appointed by the Court as Commissioner on May 17, 2022 in the wake of the passing of longtime Precinct 4 Commissioner Ken Clark. - 24.
 The Commissioners Court is the governmental body responsible for drawing and enacting the boundaries of the four commissioners precincts and the constable/JP precincts.
 Tex.
 Const. art.
-V §18 (a)-(b). - 20.
-Commissioner Holmes is the lone African American on the Galveston County Commissioners Court; the other members of the Court are Anglo. - 21.
-Galveston's first Black County Commissioner, Wayne Johnson, was elected in 1988 and served until his passing in 1999, when Commissioner Holmes was first appointed to the Commissioners Court.
+V §18 (a)-(b). - 25.
+Commissioner Holmes has long been the lone African American on the Galveston County Commissioners Court; the other members of the Court had all been Anglo during